-Density - Density is the amount of building structures constructed on the project site, measured for residential buildings as dwelling units per acre of buildable land available for residential uses, and for non-residential buildings as the floor area ratio per acre of buildable land area available for non-residential uses.
+Density - Density is the amount of building structures constructed on the project site, measured for residential buildings as dwelling units per net acre of buildable land available for residential uses, and for non-residential buildings as floor area ratio per net acre of buildable land available for non-residential uses.

-Development footprint - The total land area of a project site covered by buildings, streets, parking areas, and other typically impermeable surfaces constructed as part of the project.
+Development footprint - The total land area of a project site covered by buildings, streets, parking areas, and other impermeable surfaces constructed as part of the project..

-Floor Area Ratio (FAR) - The measure of the density of non-residential land use.
-It is the total non-residential building floor area divided by the total buildable land area available for non-residential uses.
-For example, on a site with 10,000 square feet of buildable land area, an FAR of 1.0 would be 10,000 square feet of built building floor area.
-On the same site, an FAR of 1.5 would be 15,000 square feet of built floor area; an FAR of 2.0 would be 20,000 built square feet and an FAR of 0.5 would be 5,000 built square feet.
+Floor Area Ratio (FAR) - The measure of the density of non-residential land use on a specific parcel.
+It is the total building square footage divided by the total net buildable land area square footage of the parcel on which the building is constructed.
+For example, on a site with a 10,000 net square feet of land area, a FAR of 1.0 will allow a maximum of 10,000 gross square feet of building floor area to be built.
+On the same site, an FAR of 1.5 would allow 15,000 square feet of floor area; an FAR of 2.0 would allow for 20,000 square feet and an FAR of 0.5 would allow 5,000 square feet.